-The Australian Government is cooperating closely with key partners, particularly in South-East Asia, to bring terrorists to justice and to prevent further terrorist attacks.
-Australia’s substantial international counter-terrorism efforts are focused on law enforcement, intelligence, border and transport security, diplomacy, defence, terrorist financing, building legal capacity, countering the threat of chemical, biological, radiological and nuclear terrorism, and countering violent extremism.
+The Australian Government is cooperating closely with key partners, particularly in South- East Asia, to combat terrorism.
+Australia’s substantial international counter-terrorism efforts are focused on law enforcement, intelligence, border and transport security, diplomacy, defence, terrorist financing, building counter-terrorism capacity in region, countering violent extremism and countering the threat of chemical, biological, radiological and nuclear terrorism.

 Ambassador for Counter-Terrorism

-On 14 February 2013, Mr William Fisher was appointed as Australia's Ambassador for Counter-Terrorism.
-The Ambassador for Counter-Terrorism is responsible for developing and implementing Australia's international counter-terrorism efforts.
-The Ambassador for Counter-Terrorism plays a key role in coordinating policy cooperation, capacity building and operational collaboration between Australian agencies and international counter-terrorism partners.
+On 18 May 2014, Mr Miles Armitage was appointed as Australia's Ambassador for Counter-Terrorism.
+The Ambassador is responsible for developing and implementing Australia's international counter-terrorism efforts and plays a key role in coordinating policy cooperation, capacity building and operational collaboration between Australian agencies and international counter-terrorism partners.

 - Ensure a comprehensive and integrated policy approach to combating terrorism internationally, including by recommending to Ministers priorities for international counter-terrorism engagement